learn-co-curriculum/puts-print-and-return-readme/README.md

 # Hello!
 ```

 By default, Ruby doesn't display any output.
-The methods `puts` and `print` are a great ways to explicity tell the program to display specific information.
+The methods `puts` and `print` are a great way to explicity tell the program to display specific information.
 Without these printing methods, Ruby will read the line, but not print anything out.

 ###Bonus: How Puts and Print put and print